 One of the most common questions I receive about Lessons from the Sidelines is the request to dive deeper into the details on how to define a “sweet spot.”
 I’ve been hesitant to provide too many details because I don’t want to limit anyone’s thought process.
-Using the 7 Step Actionable Study will help you narrow your calling and that is a significant step in everyone’s journey.
+Using the 7 Step Actionable Study will help you narrow your calling, which is a significant step in everyone’s journey.

 Our sweet spot is the narrowing of our calling where the combination of our gifts, skills, and talents combine with our passions and interests in a unique way.
 When we thrive in our sweet spot, we’re living out God’s plan for our life rather than following someone else’s advice or version of our calling.– Beth Walker

-What I now realize is that for many people the stage of the journey from clarifying your calling to thriving in your sweet spot often includes community support.
-Perhaps it’s because women are verbal processors and we want to hear that those we spend our time with believe in us.
+I now realize that for many people, the stage of the journey from clarifying your calling to thriving in your sweet spot often includes community support.
+Perhaps it’s because women are verbal processors, and we want to hear that those we spend our time with believe in us.
 But I also think the courageous steps to thrive in your sweet spot go deeper.
 These actions include making significant decisions that may shift the trajectory of our life path.
-These choices are scary and we want to hear we are making the right choice before we go too far.
+These choices are scary, and we want to hear we are making the right choice before going too far.

 Emily P. Freeman explains it this way: “a lot of the angst with these decisions comes down most of the time, not all, but most of the time, especially among women, to a hesitancy to trust ourselves.
 It’s like we are looking for someone outside of us to tell us it’s okay to listen to our own intuition, listen to what we really want to do.”

-The truth is that we will never be able to one hundred percent certain we’re making the correct choice.
-But, when we take the time to sketch a map of our journey we may realize the path ahead isn’t as foggy (or daunting) as it seems.
+The truth is that we will never be able to be one hundred percent certain we’re making the correct choice.
+But, when we take the time to sketch a map of our journey, we may realize the path ahead isn’t as foggy (or daunting) as it seems.

 How to Distinguish Your Sweet Spot